dragonpilee/medisage/README.md

 3. Ensure you have an NVIDIA RTX GPU and the latest [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) installed for optimal performance.

+4. Make sure your LM Studio instance is running the **custom-tuned Gemma-4B model**.

-4. Run the application:
+5. Run the application:
    ```bash
    python app.py
    ```

-5. Open your browser and navigate to [http://localhost:5000](http://localhost:5000)
+6. Open your browser and navigate to [http://localhost:5000](http://localhost:5000)

 ---